 The classic herb combination—often called fines herbes—is equal parts of chopped fresh chervil, parsley, tarragon, and chives.
-Fines herbes are most flavorful when add to an already cooked dish just before serving.
+Fines herbes are most flavorful when added to an already cooked dish before serving.
 That goes for chives, too.

-Chives are a hardy, cool-season perennial and the smallest member of the onion family.
-They grow in clusters of slender, round and hollow grass-like leaves similar to clumps of onions.
+Chives are hardy, cool-season perennials and the smallest member of the onion family.
+They grow in clusters of slender, round, and hollow grass-like leaves similar to clumps of onions.
 The grass-like leaves typically reach 12 to 18 inches (30-45 cm) tall, but they will be most tender when harvested at about 6 inches (15 cm) tall.
 The leaves grow from tiny, barely formed white bulbs just below the soil surface.

-Pink, white or purplish flowers will blossom at the tip of unharvested stems.
+Pink, white, or purplish flowers will blossom at the tip of unharvested stems.
 Chives bloom in late spring and early summer.
 All parts of the chives plant are edible.
-The purple-blue blossoms of common chives were used by American Shakers in their blue-flower omelet.
+American Shakers used the purple-blue blossoms of common chives in their blue-flower omelet.

-Chinese chives are an important ingredient in Asian cooking.
-The flavor of Chinese chives is more pronounced than western chives with a sweet to sharp, garlic taste.
+Garlic or Chinese chives are an important ingredient in Asian cooking.
+The flavor of Chinese chives is more pronounced than Western chives with a sweet to sharp, garlic taste.